What does G.O.A.T. stand for in Sports?

 The numbers that Red Sox - a team that doesn't end in S - legend Ted Williams put up are Hall of Fame worthy.

 Because he left to fight in the war.
 He wasn’t caught with a bong like Phelps or suspended for steroids like some sluggers in the late 1990s/early 2000s.
-He missed out on a run at the all-time record books serving his country.
+He missed out on a run at the all-time record books because he was serving his country.

 - What years did he miss?
 His 24/25/26 age seasons.